stefankarlsson1230/The_CSharp_Players_Guide_5th_Ed/README.md

 # The C# Player's Guide (5th Ed.)

-This is the index page of my solutions for the books assignments, and a bunch of extra projects created by ChatGPT.
+This is the index page of my solutions for the books assignments, and some small projects created by ChatGPT.
 The solutions are divided into the separate repos linked below.

 ## [Part 1: The Basics](https://github.com/stefankarlsson1230/The_CSharp_Players_Guide_1_The_Basics)